fight233/DThouse_cxd/src/connector/python/README.md

 pip install git+https://github.com/taosdata/taos-connector-python.git
 ```

-If you have installed TDengine server or client with prebuilt packages, then you can install the connector from path:
+If you have installed DThouse server or client with prebuilt packages, then you can install the connector from path:

 ```bash
 pip install /usr/local/taos/connector/python